 The Arts & Business Council has volunteer opportunities for lawyers of all practice areas, as well as business professionals from all fields, particularly marketing, public relations, HR, information technology, and management.
 Volunteer opportunities range from taking on pro bono issues through our VLPA program, teaching education seminars at one of our monthly workshops or Creative Exchange conference, or serving as a mentor for Periscope: Artist Entrepreneur Training.

-The legal arm of VLPA exists to provide pro-bono legal assistance to the sectors of Nashville’s creative community that need it most.
-VLPA screens each client for financial eligibility and ensures they have a specific, ripe legal issue before pairing them with a volunteer attorney — a.k.a. you.
+The legal arm of VLPA exists to provide pro-bono legal assistance to the sectors of the creative community that need it most.
+VLPA screens each client for residential and financial eligibility and ensures they have a specific, ripe legal issue before pairing them with a volunteer attorney — a.k.a. you.
 By becoming a volunteer lawyer, you’re agreeing to allow VLPA to contact you with potential projects.

 Representative past cases include:

 - Aiding a painter in recovering payment and artwork from a gallery

 - Incorporating a new dance organization and helping it seek tax exempt status

 - Pursuing a company which infringed a novelist’s copyright

 - Drafting a performer agreement for a nonprofit theater company

 Volunteers receive one credit hour for every five hours of pro bono service offered, capped at three hours every year.
 VLPA pro bono opportunities provide lawyers additional training and time to practice critical legal skills outside of regular client work.